CCPC Logo

 Visit Website

 Natural Lands PECO provides grant awards of up to $10k to municipalities and non-profit organizations.
 The grants cover habitat improvement and enhanced tree cover, consulting fees, trail construction, land acquisition, and or/ the cost of creating and implementing an open space plan.
-The application period is now closed.
-Check back for updates!
-The fund has distributed $1.75 million to municipalities and nonprofit organizations for over 230 open space projects in the region since 2004.
-Over the last 10 years, 48 awardees in Chester County received this type of grant, totaling $400,000.
+This program opens in the summer of each year.

 Preservation Partnership Program